Orientation Coordinator Application

 NSO Event Planning

-- Coordinate major NSO events such as Convocation, Parent Dinner, President’s Reception, New Student Party, academic panels, and all Memorial Auditorium events (e.g., Discover Stanford)
+- Coordinate major NSO events such as Convocation, Provost Dinner, New Student Party, and all Memorial Auditorium events (e.g., Discover Stanford)

 - Manage rehearsal scheduling for The Real World: Stanford and all performing groups involved in Faces of Community

-- Communicate regularly with University staff who oversee these major events to coordinate key event details (timeline, invitations, programs, signage, flag bearers, etc.)
+- Partner with University staff who oversee major events to coordinate key event details (invitations, programs, accommodations, etc.)

 Orientation Volunteer Management

-- Recruit, select, schedule, train, and manage approximately 100 Orientation Volunteers (OVs)
+- Recruit and manage approximately 130 Orientation Volunteers (OVs)

-- Directly oversee team of 10-12 Head Orientation Volunteers (HOVs)
+- Directly supervise 10-12 Head Orientation Volunteers (HOVs)

-- Design and lead weekend-long training sessions and activities for all NSO volunteers
+- Design and lead training sessions and bonding activities for all NSO volunteers

-- Produce high-quality informational videos on topics such as Three Books, academic advising, preparing for Stanford, and a preview video of NSO
+- Produce high-quality, creative informational videos on topics such as Three Books, academic advising, and life at Stanford

 - Requires knowledge of video-editing techniques, filming, hardware, and software (preferably Final Cut Pro)